 • Access to all the botanical profiles created as part of this collaborative project

-Dear students, please find below the admission results for the MMOPKE program from the second round of exams for LAS students enrolled for the 2020–21 academic year.
+Dear students, please find in the article below the MMOPKE admission results for the second round of exams for LAS students enrolled for the 2020–21 academic year.

 LAS Results

-Click the button below to download the list of LAS students admitted to the second round of exams:
+Click the button below to download the list of LAS candidates admitted to the second round of exams:

 Understanding the Results